JereKuusela/valheim-expand_world_data/README.md

 - name: Display name.
 Required for new biomes.
 - terrain: Identifier of the base biome.
 Determines which terrain algorithm to use.
 Required for new biomes.
 - nature: Identifier of the base biome.
 Determines which plants can grow here, whether bees are happy and foot steps.
 If not given, uses the terrain value.
-- lava (default: `false`): If true, the biome can have lava.
-  - Default value is true for Ashlands biome and terrain.
 - altitudeDelta: Flat increase/decrease to the terrain altitude.
 See Altitude section for more info.
 - altitudeMultiplier: Multiplier to the terrain altitude (relative to the water level).
 - waterDepthMultiplier (default: `1.0`): Multiplies negative terrain altitude.